-- DPS partners with local universities and the NC Model Teacher Education Consortium to increase the number of AIG-licensed teachers in DPS schools.
+- DPS partners with local universities to increase the number of AIG-licensed teachers in DPS schools.

-- DPS has an AIG Steering Committee that monitors the implementation of AIG programming.
+- DPS has an AIG Advisory Council that monitors the implementation of AIG programming.

-- AIG Facilitators participate in monthly PLC meetings to ensure schools are meeting the needs of AIG students.
+- AIG Facilitators participate in monthly Professional Learning Communities to ensure schools are meeting the needs of AIG students.

 - DPS believes in professional development and add-on licensure for any employee interested in working with the AIG program.